Skip to main content

 What Governs Growth Hormone Release

 The production of Growth Hormone is managed by a sophisticated feedback system known as the Hypothalamic-Pituitary-Somatotropic axis.
 The hypothalamus, a region of the brain, acts as the command center.
-It releases Growth Hormone-Releasing Hormone (GHRH), which signals the to produce and secrete GH.
+It releases Growth Hormone-Releasing Hormone (GHRH), which signals the pituitary gland to produce and secrete GH.

 This release typically occurs in pulses, with the largest surge happening during the deep stages of sleep.
 This is the period when the body undertakes its most significant repair work.
 Another hormone, somatostatin, also produced by the hypothalamus, acts as a brake, inhibiting GH release to maintain balance within the system.